jreisinger/docs/data/notes/net/http.md

 ## Methods (verbs)

-* actions - what the server should do
+* indicate what action should the server do on a resource

 GET